 In an individual who refuses surgery or one with advanced disease, concurrent chemoradiation can be used (Gakis, 2013; Grivas, 2012).
-Often the draining lymphatics will include the pelvic and inguinal lymph nodes and appropriate techniques include 3DCRT or IMRT.
+Often the draining lymphatics will include the pelvic and inguinal lymph nodes, and appropriate techniques include 3DCRT or IMRT.
 Brachytherapy can also be utilized and will be considered on a case-by-case basis.

 Although the literature is relatively scant on the use of radiation therapy for the treatment of upper genitourinary tract tumors, there are some studies that suggest a survival advantage in an individual with T3-T4 disease of the renal pelvis or ureter receiving postoperative treatment with a median dose of 50 Gy to the tumor bed.
 Treatment may be considered for an individual with positive surgical margins, positive lymph nodes, or high grade tumors following nephroureterectomy.
 There is no data, however, to suggest that radiation therapy alone is helpful in the preoperative setting.
+As these tumors are responsive to chemotherapy, neoadjuvant chemotherapy may instead be considered in select patients.